EliAndrewC/l7r/setting/l7r.md

 - These "families" were founded after Hiruma lands fell during the invasion of the Maw.
 Evidently the bloodspeakers involved (led by Jama Kohaku) "protected" the peasants in Hiruma lands from the invading army and led them safely back into the Empire, but told them that anyone who wanted to join them as apprentices could learn how to wield the dark power they had witnessed.
 Apparently so many peasants took them up on this that most bloodspeaker covens that exist today can be traced back to the peasants who accepted this offer.

-Interestingly, Isamu had no idea that any of this was true, but in the Classrooms of the Great Masters this was presented as being existing knowledge already well understood by the Witch Hunters, which implies that for whatever reason this is a part of history which is kept secret even from most Witch Hunters.
+Interestingly, Isamu had no idea that any of this was true, but in the Classrooms of the Great Masters this was presented as existing knowledge already well understood by the Witch Hunters, which implies that for whatever reason this is a part of history which is kept secret even from most Witch Hunters.
 Isamu has no idea why this would be the case, since it doesn't seem like particularly dangerous knowledge for Witch Hunters to have.

 Isamu has gained the "supernatural" ability to understand the different bloodspeaker ideologies, which will allow him to create "family trees" of covens over time.
 Not only that, it would allow Isamu to understand the differences of opinion that exist between the different groups of bloodspeakers, and how closely the different groups work together.
 Isamu can see a few ways in which this could lead to being able to hunt bloodspeakers more effectively, and the Great Teacher who gave this lecture promised that this was somehow the key to truly understanding bloodspeakers (though this claim seems hard to believe).